-The term “ops” is also used in a conversation, and when someone texts “ops” in a Snapchat conversation, they are telling you to ask them anything, and they will answer openly regardless of the question.
+The term “ops” is also used in a conversation, and when someone texts “ops” in a Snapchat conversation, they are telling you to ask them anything and they will answer openly regardless of the question.
 It’s more of an “Ask and I Answer” game.

 When and Where to Use “Ops” on Snapchat?

-Now that you know what “ops” mean, you can use it to post a Snapchat snap when you need to invoke people’s opinions about a topic.
+Now that you know what “ops” mean, you can use them to post a Snapchat snap when you need to invoke people’s opinions about a topic.
 Moreover, you can use it when texting someone to give them the go-ahead to ask any question in mind, and you will answer them.

-There are different ways you can use “ops”.
+There are different ways you can use “ops.”

 For instance, posting “ops on me” on your Snapchat story is a way of welcoming opinions.
-Also, if you use it with someone’s name, like “ops on Kim”, it’s a way of telling someone to give their open views about the person on the topic.
+Also, if you use it with someone’s name, like “ops on Kim,” it’s a way of telling someone to give their open views about the person on the topic.

 The bottom line is that the term “ops” can be used to ask questions in the inbox or add them to your Snapchat story.
-So, when you see it next time, you know what it means.
+So, when you see it next time, you’ll know what it means.

 How Should I Respond to “Ops” on Snapchat?